soarecor/storm/README.md

 ## Additional Notes

 This app is built with Remix which is full stack web framework that uses web standards to deliver snappy user experiences.
-The main and only route lives in root.tsx.
+The main and only route lives in `app/root.tsx`.
 The GET request to fetch products lives inside the `loader` function which makes the calls to the server.
-The API is handled in server.js.
+The API is handled in `app/server.js`.

 Also,